sarounds/w2anim/HELPER_APP_NOTES.md

 Ghostscript is a powerful and commonly used interpreter for the PostScript language and for Portable Document Files (PDFs).
 Artifex Software maintains and develops the Ghostscript software and has ported it to a number of operating systems including Windows and Linux.
-As of this writing, the current version is 10.05.1.
-I am using version 10.0.0.
+As of this writing, the current version is 10.06.0, and that is the version I am using.
 The source code as well as pre-compiled binaries are available at:

 - [https://www.ghostscript.com/](https://www.ghostscript.com/)
 - [https://www.ghostscript.com/releases/gsdnld.html](https://www.ghostscript.com/releases/gsdnld.html)